The Complete Responsible Gambling Guide

 Yet, it is easy to go through a reality check by looking through a list of potential symptoms that signal addiction.

-Problem Gambling - Symptoms
+Problem Gambling: Symptoms

-4. Chasing losses.
+• Chasing losses.
 The person chases their losses - after losing money, they go back and play even more to at least “break even”;

-7. Making gambling a priority.
+• Making gambling a priority.
 Gambling becomes a priority among other daily activities.

 How to Avoid Compulsive Gambling and Play It Safe

 • Play at reliable, reputable, well-known, and properly certified casinos, whether online or offline.
-While gambling is a business and its goal for the operator is to make money, the best operators always take care of their customers and take measures to prevent addictive gambling.
+While gambling is a business, and its goal for the operator is to make money, the best operators always take care of their customers and take measures to prevent addictive gambling.

 • Only make bets with the sums you are ready to lose.
 Not that casinos are only about losing.
 They are not, but let’s be honest - losing is inevitable at some point.
 Even professional card players lose from time to time, regardless of their skills.
 So, make yourself a separate e-wallet or card with funds you can afford to lose betting, and when these funds are over, stop playing.

 • Avoid playing when you are drunk, high, or depressed.
-Being depressed or being drunk/high means chanced brain chemistry, and triggering your brain even more with gambling can unlock the chemical chain to powerful addiction development.
+Being depressed or being drunk/high means changing brain chemistry, and triggering your brain even more with gambling can unlock the chemical chain to powerful addiction development.

 • Unsubscribe from the casinos’ marketing newsletters, and avoid exclusive promotion deals where possible.
 Keep in mind that, in reality, the fewer bonuses and promotions you use, the more chances you have to win real money.
 This is because dealing with the bonuses’ terms and conditions demands way more gambling activity than when you bet only with your own funds.